 We are delighted that our longitudinal research that spanned over two years and embraced three public European healthcare organizations, with 169 participants,

-will be published at ACM Transactions on Computing for Healthcare.
+has been published at ACM Transactions on Computing for Healthcare.

 Title: "Security and Usability of a Personalized User Authentication Paradigm: Insights from a Longitudinal Study with Three Healthcare Organizations"